Fiber for Dogs

 Fermentable Fiber

-Fiber that ferments is beneficial for your dog’s gut in that it helps his colon stay healthy.
-It also helps to guard against problems like obesity, cancer, and diabetes.
+Fiber that ferments is beneficial for your dog’s gut in that it helps support a healthy colon.
+It also may help to guard against problems like obesity, cancer, and diabetes.

 This is because fermentable fibers produce short-chain fatty acids.
 These have an antioxidant protective effect on cardiovascular disease and oxidative stress, the latter of which damages cells, proteins, and DNA.